JensGBG/ips-challenge-algorithm/README.md

 *Only for plotting/visualization.

-**Files:**
+## Explanation of files
 main.py: Final algorithm for positions_large.xyz.
 Explanation-of-Algorithm.pdf: Explanation of algorithm.
 workbench_simulation.ipynb: Jupyter notebook for simulating algorithm with different parameters.

 OBS!
-The algorithm in main.py is optimized for the dataframe positions_large.xyz, and not positions.xyz.
+The algorithm in main.py is optimized for the dataset positions_large.xyz, and not positions.xyz.